PaperMC/Paper/CONTRIBUTING.md

 2. Type `./gradlew applyPatches` in a terminal to apply the changes from upstream.
 On Windows, replace the `./` with `.\` at the beginning for all `gradlew` commands;
 3. cd into `paper-server` for server changes, and `paper-api` for API changes.
-**Only changes made in `paper-server/src/vanilla` have to deal with the patch system.**
+**Only changes made in `paper-server/src/minecraft` have to deal with the patch system.**

-`paper-server/src/vanilla` is not a git repositories in the traditional sense.
-Its initial commits are the decompiled and deobfuscated Vanilla source files.
+`paper-server/src/minecraft` is not a git repositories in the traditional sense.
+Its initial commits are the decompiled and deobfuscated Minecraft source files.
 The per-file patches are applied on top of these files as a single, large commit, which is then followed by the individual feature-patch commits.

-### Modifying (per-file) Vanilla patches
+### Modifying (per-file) Minecraft patches

-This is generally what you need to do when editing Vanilla files.
+This is generally what you need to do when editing Minecraft files.
 Updating our per-file patches is as easy as making your changes and then running
 # TODO
 in the root directory.
 If nothing went wrong, you can rebuild patches with